amanikituto/Code-challenge-Wk-1-Toy-Problems/README.md

 ### How to Use
 1. Open the file `challenge3.js`.
-2. Run the script in VS Code.
+2. Run the script in JavaScript environment.
 3. Input the basic salary and benefits when prompted.
 4. The program will output the salary details.